Environmental Volunteering – Northern Roots

-Environmental Volunteer – 8 week group programme
+Environmental Volunteer – 8 week group programme, two hours per week

 This is a new opportunity to join an eight week volunteer programme at Northern Roots.
 You will work with the Northern Roots team in a small volunteer group, helping to improve access and pathways, and develop new habitats for wildlife on the 160-acre Northern Roots site.